Maple Sea Salt Hummus

 Instructions

-2. Transfer your hummus to a serving bowl and make a swirl in the top.
+2. Transfer the hummus to a serving bowl and make a swirl in the top.

 3. Garnish with a drizzle of maple syrup, pomegranate arils, additional thyme leaves, more sea salt, and a grind of black pepper.